-In 2025, Randy Feenstra voted for a bill that is estimated to kick 17 million Americans off their health insurance, including nearly 12 million Americans who rely on Medicaid.
+In 2025, Randy Feenstra voted for Trump's “One Big Beautiful Bill,” which is estimated to kick 17 million Americans off their health insurance, including nearly 12 million Americans who rely on Medicaid.
 Nearly 107,000 Iowans could lose their health insurance as a result of Feenstra’s vote.
 Randy Feenstra supported work requirements for Medicaid under Trump’s “One Big Beautiful Bill,” even though 58,721 Medicaid recipients in Iowa were expected to lose their coverage by 2034.

 July 2025: Randy Feenstra Voted For The Senate FY 2025 Budget Reconciliation Bill, The “One Big Beautiful Bill,” Which Extended $4 Trillion In Expiring Tax Cuts, Added New Tax Breaks, Appropriated $448 Billion In Defense, Border, And Immigration Enforcement Funding, Increased The SALT Deduction To $40,000, And Cut Medicaid And Other Social Programs To Offset The Costs.
 In July 2025, Randy Feenstra voted for, according to Congressional Quarterly, the “motion to concur in the Senate amendment to the bill that would permanently extend nearly $4 trillion in expiring individual and business tax cuts, create several new tax breaks and fund border and immigration enforcement and air traffic control upgrades.
 It would cut Medicaid and other safety net programs to partly offset the cost.
 Among other provisions, it would raise the statutory debt ceiling by $5 trillion and appropriate more than $448 billion in mandatory funding for Trump administration priorities and other needs, including $153 billion for defense, $89 billion for immigration enforcement, and $89.5 billion for border control and security.
 It also would increase the state and local tax deduction cap to $40,000 annually for five years for households making up to $500,000 a year until 2030, when it would permanently revert to $10,000.”
 The House passed the bill by a vote of 218 to 214.
 The bill was ultimately signed into law.
 [House Vote 190, 7/3/25; Congressional Quarterly, 7/3/25; Congressional Actions, H.R.
 1]